orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 - `.all` if looking for boundary (extreme), `.any` if looking for vertex.

 `.traverse`
+- places another ray at another level of description points to initial/self/terminal, then starts traversing
+	- the "teleport over thing" could just be the calculus of slow destroying the green ray on a side of the direction you want it to move to, hence moving it from vertex to initial to following the thing
 - Latch the initial, latch the .self, latch the .terminal, and we determine movement.
 - Can implement the ignorances through
 - those traversal layers on branches which dont go left/right but only one direction?